thehelp/project/README.md

 This project uses my fork of `groc` for a few reasons.
 Without my changes:

-* Full file paths are generated into behavior.js
+* Full file paths from original machine are generated into behavior.js
 * `jade` dependency is locked to pre-1.x
 * Package is not protected against future breaking changes due to '>=' dependency versions

+Lastly, this project is really just a collection of other open-source projects.
+Many thanks to everyone before me who has provided such value to the community.
+I hope to continue that fine tradition.

 ## History